jraish/phaidra_coding_challenge/README.md

 The `coding_challenge_attempt` section is a first draft of how I wanted to address this challenge.
 It's a little more ambitious, and would probably be the "right" way to implement this service in production.
 But it proved a little bit too much to implement in the time I had to do this, and I didn't quite get it to work.

 The main difference between the two is that the finished submission is a single Python script that creates two servers, a Flask server and a Prometheus server, on two different ports, while the unfinished section was an attempt at putting each part of that into its own Kubernetes pod.
-Full transparency: the problem with the more ambitious first attempt was that I just didn't have enough experience with Prometheus or Kubernetes to combine the two effectively - I've done some Kubernetes practice before and tinkered with existing deployments, but Prometheus was brand new.
-I did my best to pick up enough practical Kubernetes in the time allotted to fully implement this, but I just wasn't confident I could get it working correctly.
+I did my best to fully implement this, but I just wasn't confident I could get it working correctly.
 (And reading Kubernetes and Prometheus documentation for a week was beginning to cost me my sanity.)
 But I still wanted to include the whole working process in this repo so you could see how I approached the problem.

 So without further ado, documentation on how to run and test each version.